 I have a degree in Behavioral Science with a minor in Early Childhood Education and Early Childhood Endorsement.
 I have been married for 28 years to the love of my life and we have two wonderful kids, Amanda and Will, who are both in college.
 I also have many pets and enjoy visiting the dog park and the mountains.
 I have been teaching for 18 years and have been working in the PEPC ELC office for 4 years.
 I am glad to be at PEPC ELC and being a part of these children’s lives.

 Parker Evangelical Presbyterian Church (PEPC) was established in 1984 (originally as Parker Presbyterian Church, or PPC) and first met in a local middle school.
 In 1985 PPC purchased 55 acres of the Miller homestead from the Tallman family on East Parker Road.
 In 1987 PPC became a a member of the larger Evangelical Presbyterian Church denomination and the acronym changed to “PEPC” in 1990.
 The original building, sanctuary, and classrooms (what is now the Student Center) were completed in 1996 and expanded in 2000.
 An addition to the lower level–including the existing sanctuary, lobby, and additional classrooms were added in 2005.

 Discover PEPC Class

-The information found above is brief overview of “who PEPC is.”
-If you would like to go deeper or ask more questions join us for the Discover PEPC Class (held in the fall and spring) where we will spend a few hours talking through the EPC Essentials, PEPC Vision and Values, the History of PEPC, Worship Philosophy, and PEPC / EPC Theological distinctness.
+For those who would like more information about our church, the EPC denomination, our beliefs, or to join the church, we invite you to join us for the Discover PEPC Class (held in the fall and spring) where we will spend a few hours going deeper into the EPC Essentials, PEPC Vision and Values, the History of PEPC, Worship Philosophy, and PEPC / EPC Theological distinctness.
 Please contact Will Freyschlag for further information or to sign up for the next class.